Nepiki/Guides/Shadow-Hearts.md

 You can look up the full Monster List [here](https://gamefaqs.gamespot.com/ps2/459510-shadow-hearts/faqs/18841)

 Take note that you unlike other achievements can also unlock this in NG+ in case you missed some.

+__B) Point of no return__

+If you want to unlock both endings with one playthrough the optimal save point is right at the end of the sequence of actions needed for the [Good Ending](https://shadowhearts.fandom.com/wiki/Shadowhearts:SH1_Sidequests/GoodEnd).
+This is right before you unlock [Overcoming Disbelief](https://retroachievements.org/achievement/273230) by reading the small tombstone with Yuri and before you enter the last dungeon 'Neameto Float'.

 # 3) Asia